 Wait.
 What?
 If you just did a little double take, don’t worry.
 Many of us have been there before you.
 We get so caught up in creating our first invoice or picking a logo that we don’t find out that the IRS wants to hear from small business owners quite a bit more frequently than just on April 15.
 These little check-ins are known as your “quarterly estimated taxes.”

 Why quarterly estimated taxes?

-Essentially, quarterly estimated taxes are designed so that you pay one-quarter of your annual taxes each quarter on April 15, June 15, September 15, and January 15.
+Essentially, quarterly estimated taxes are designed so that you pay one-quarter of your annual taxes each quarter on April 15, June 15, September 15 and January 15 (or the next business day if that date falls on a weekend or holiday).
 For example, if you will owe $10,000 in taxes at the end of the year on April 15, you should pay $2,500 on each of those four dates.